-Clam chowder has many varieties, and each has its loyal following.
-One three-way division of clam chowders is New England clam chowder, with a creamy broth; Rhode Island clam chowder, with a clear broth; and Manhattan clam chowder, with a tomato-based broth.
 The chowders made by early settlers used salt pork and biscuits.
-Today chowder cooks discard the biscuits, but often sprinkle crackers on top of the chowder.
+Today chowder cooks discard the biscuits, but often sprinkle saltine crackers on top of the chowder or a clamcake on the side.
 Clams, hard or soft, are the basis of the most common chowders, but other types of fish are often used, depending on the season and the catch.
 According to "50 Chowders" by Jasper White, the oldest known fish chowder recipe in print appeared in the Boston Evening Post on September 23, 1751.

 Shiny, scarlet cranberries have a bigger job than just looking beautiful on the Thanksgiving dinner table.
 They grow wild but also are extensively cultivated in huge, sandy bogs, mostly in Massachusetts.
 The peak period to buy and use fresh cranberries is October through December.
 Apart from cranberry sauce, this fruit makes delicious chutneys, pies, and cobblers.
 Because they are sour, cranberries are best combined with other fruits, such as apples or dried apricots.